funke09/funke09/README.md

 - Skilled in scripting and automation using Bash and YAML.

-### 🚀 Currently Open to Work:
+### 🚀 Status of Work:

-I am currently seeking new opportunities where I can leverage my skills and expertise to contribute to innovative projects.
+I am always seeking new opportunities where I can leverage my skills and expertise to contribute to innovative projects.

 ## 👩‍💻 My tools: